haskell/security-advisories/guides/github.md

 ## Securing GitHub Actions

-It is preferable to use the hosted runners as possible.
+It is preferable to use the hosted runners whenever possible.
 The large runners supported by GitHub come with usage costs, but are better from the point of view of supply chain security than hosting your own infrastructure for CI.

 All GitHub Actions workflows should restrict [permissions][gha-permissions] to the minimum scope needed.
 Scope the permissions at job level, instead of at